-For these reasons, you must hire a Collin County theft attorney who understands how to investigate and diagnose your case so that expunction (removing the crime from your record) may be possible for you.
+For these reasons, you must hire a Collin County theft attorney who understands how to investigate and defend your case so that expunction (removing the crime from your record) may be possible for you.

 In Texas, robbery and aggravated robbery are two separate offenses carrying different punishments.
 The difference between facing up to 99 years in prison or as little as two years in prison may come down to whether there was a mere display of a deadly weapon.

-Robbery becomes Aggravated Robbery if the state alleges and can prove beyond a reasonable doubt that the defendant did any of the following in addition to committing Robbery:
+Robbery becomes aggravated robbery if the state alleges and can prove beyond a reasonable doubt that the Defendant did any of the following in addition to committing robbery:

 Serious bodily injury is defined as “bodily injury that creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.”
-Aggravated Robbery is a First Degree Felony with a range of punishment from 5 years up to 99 years or life confinement and up to a $10,000 fine.
+Aggravated robbery is a first-degree felony with a prison sentence between 5 and 99 years or life confinement and up to a $10,000 fine.

-Burglary of an Automobile (also referred to as burglary of a motor vehicle) falls under its own section of the Texas Penal Code, Sec.
+Burglary of an automobile (also referred to as burglary of a motor vehicle) falls under its own section of the Texas Penal Code, Sec.
 30.04, but is quite similar to other burglaries.
-To charge and convict a person of Burglary of an Automobile, the State must prove:
+To charge and convict a person of burglary of an automobile, the state must prove:

 Entry includes physically placing any part of the body or object connected with the body inside a vehicle.